luanmaeryi/github-intro/README.md

 # github-intro

-For the class of advanced R
+For the class of advanced R.